Topics Covered: A tangential, symbolic pseudo-explanation of a complex scientific principle I don't even fully comprehend, jams, SURPRISE!

 P.S.
 If you've happened across this blog and you have some work you'd like to recommend (even your own) as worthy of investigation drop me an email or comment.
 Obviously, I'm always happy to check out new things.

-a personal denial of cultural imperialism,
+Topics Covered: criticizing the critic, a personal denial of cultural imperialism, spring break (wooo!)

 In a recent correspondence with official Bro o' the Blog and Future Shipwreck WEBMASTER, Graham, he raised some very shrewd points about my latest post which I feel need to be addressed in order to give a more balanced view of the subject matter.
 I mean, that should be pretty easy, right?
 I'm just talkin' 'bout reality!